Crowds21/sheffield_acs/pages/JSON and Http.md

 	  collapsed:: true
 		- `JSON.stringify(object)`
 - Http
-	- Three main popular methods
+	- Three main popular methods for
 		- Ajax
 			- Ajax is a concept
 			- You do not have to reload a whole HTML page to update its content